google/santa/docs/development/sync-protocol.md

    client ->> server: POST /ruledownload/<machine_id>
    server -->> client: ruledownload response
 ```

-This stage may be performed many times depending on the rule batch size set during the `preflight` stage.

 If either the client or server requested a clean sync in the preflight stage, the client is expected to purge its existing rules and download new rules from the sync server.